PacktPublishing/learning-asp-dot-net-core-programming/README.md

 ```
 ###Notes
 * Chapters 1, 2, 7, 9, 10, 11, and 12 of the book do not have any code.
-* If you find any errata for the codes, please report them by visiting the Errat section(http://www.packtpub.com/submit-errata) of our website.
+* If you find any errata for the codes, please report them by visiting the [Errata section](http://www.packtpub.com/submit-errata) of our website.

 ##Related Products